-Born in Beethoven’s native city of Bonn, Jamina Gerl’s musical gifts were recognized early.
-She was accepted as a full student at the Cologne Hochschule für Musik und Tanz at the age of only 15 years.
-There she successfully completed the Diplom degree in instrumental performance under Professor Roswitha Gediga and became a student of Russian-born conductor and pianist Eduard Zilberkant, continuing her academic studies with a full scholarship at the University of Alaska in the United States.
-She earned a Master’s degree in Music in piano performance and was an assistant at the Catholic University of America until the end of 2012, where she studied in the class of Nikita Fitenko (Doctor of Musical Arts).
-Gerl received further inspiration in master classes with renowned artists such as Paul Badura-Skoda, Bernd Goetzke, Menahem Pressler, Jerome Rose, Peter Frankl and Rose Marie Zartner.
+Born in Bonn, she was accepted as a full student at the Cologne Hochschule für Musik und Tanz at the age of only 15.
+After completing her degree in instrumental performance under Professor Roswitha Gediga, she became a student of Russian-born pianist and conductor Eduard Zilberkant, continuing her academic studies with a full scholarship at the University of Alaska in the United States.

 "While her technical skills are superior to any difficulty whatsoever, she does not deliver narcissistic keyboard acrobatics, but an exceptionally profound interpretation..." (nmz)

 "Her technique is noticeably clear and smooth, ingrained with mature musicality.
 In every piece the warmth of her playing comes through, without a trace of clatter or display for its own sake."
 (Fanfare US)

 "But the greatest surprise of all is the abundance of tones and nuances she delivers, allowing her to give each piece its own hue and highly specific character, making Mendelssohn sound like Mendelssohn and Debussy like Debussy – and that applies to all composers."
 (Pizzicato Luxemburg)